 Intensives are customized programs which give you the opportunity to engage in therapeutic healing work within a defined short-term timeframe that works for your schedule without the weekly commitment of ongoing therapy.
+They may consist of full-day or half-day sessions (with breaks!), or multiple days of hourly therapy sessions over a short period of time (for example, 2-3 sessions per week over 2-3 weeks’ time).

 The intensive model also opens up space for new clients to work with me, which otherwise would not be possible due to having a full weekly caseload.